content-left-bg.png

 Students

-The annual Premier's Anzac Prize provides a life-changing opportunity for Queensland high school students to engage with the Anzac tradition first-hand and explore how the Anzac legacy relates to modern Australian life.
+The Premier's Anzac Prize is a unique, life-changing opportunity for all Queensland high school students to engage with the Anzac tradition first-hand and explore how the Anzac legacy relates to modern Australian life.

-Discover this year's program though images, videos and diary entries written by the 2023 Prize recipients.
+Discover this year's program and view activities undertaken by the 2025 prize recipients.

-View the achievements of the 2020 Premier's Anzac Prize recipients.
+Find out about the achievements of the 2024 Premier's Anzac Prize recipients.

 Chaperones

-Teachers will have the opportunity to enhance their intercultural awareness, global competency and knowledge of Australian and world history and to make a positive difference to the quality of learning and teaching in Queensland schools.
+Teacher chaperones are also recipients of the prize and have the opportunity to enhance their intercultural awareness, global competency and knowledge of Australian and world history.

 Prize inclusions